mxagar/tool_guides/langchain/02_udemy_langchain/README.md

 chain.invoke({"topic": "ice cream"})
 ```

+**Personal opinion**: I have the impression that most of these chains are an excessive wrapping that in many cases is not really necessary.

 ### LLMChain

 `LLMChain` is a very simple chain in which a prompt and a LLM/chat are linked.
 It is the most basic chain.